hyperliskdev/ftool-py/README.md

 Place your CrowdStrike API keys in .env

-To use the program first, use the setup.sh.
+Use `pipx install -e . --force` to install the program globally

 Then run the program with `ftool`, it should be available globally.

+Make sure to run the program in the same directory as the `.env`